 Concerning the procurement of advanced weaponry, Taiwan will work with the U.S. and assess its defense needs and procure advanced weapon systems that meet the requirement for future operational needs.
 Taiwan government will continue to pursue the procurement of fighters more advanced than the retrofitted F-16 A/B in order to enhance its air defense capability.
 With adequate deterrent capability, Taiwan can play an important role in maintaining peace and stability in the Taiwan Strait and safeguard the security in the region.

 To further promote U.S. relations with Taiwan, the Congressional Taiwan Caucus was established in April 2002.
-The caucus currently boasts 138 members of the House of Representatives.
-The 27-member Senate Taiwan Caucus was established in September 2003.
+The caucus currently boasts 152 members of the House of Representatives.
+The Senate Taiwan Caucus was established in September 2003, currently boasting 23 members of the Senate.
 Both of these caucuses are among the largest and most active in the U.S. Congress.

-Bilateral trade in goods between the U.S. and Taiwan in 2012 amounted to US$63.2 billion.
-Taiwan imports from the U.S. amounted to US$24.3 in 2012, while Taiwan exports to the U.S. amounted to US$38.8 billion.
-The U.S. deficit of goods traded with Taiwan was US$14.4 billion in 2012.
-Taiwan was the United States’ 11th largest trading partner, its 16th largest export market, and 11th largest source of imports.
-Taiwan is the 7th largest importer of U.S. agricultural goods and, on a per capita basis, Taiwan is the second largest consumer of U.S. agricultural products.
+Bilateral trade in goods and services between the U.S. and Taiwan in 2014 amounted to US$ 67.4 billion.
+Taiwan imports from the U.S. amounted to US$26.8 billion in 2014, while Taiwan exports to the U.S. amounted to US$40.6 billion.
+The U.S. deficit of goods traded with Taiwan was US$ 13.7 billion in 2014.
+Taiwan was the United States’ 10th largest trading partner, its 14th largest export market, and 12th largest source of imports.
+Taiwan is also the 8th largest importer of U.S. agricultural goods in 2013.

 In summary, the Republic of China (Taiwan) is a fully-fledged democracy that shares with the United States such common values as freedom, democracy, respect for human rights, rule of law, and a market-based economy.
 It is also an important trading partner and export market for the United States in almost every major sector.
 Over the years, the citizens of the Republic of China (Taiwan) and the United States have maintained a strong friendship and close partnership.
 Based on a common history of shared interests and a strong commitment to common values, the ROC-U.S. relationship will continue to flourish well into the future.